smikhalevski/doubter/README.md

 // ⮕ () => any

 shape1.parse('Mars');
-// ❌ ValidationError: type at /: Must be a function
+// ❌ ValidationError: type.function at /: Must be a function
 ```

 By default, the input function is returned as-is during parsing.
 If you want a parsed function to be type-safe at